rafaelbalanquet/gatsby-starter-netlify-cms/src/pages/index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: Great community with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    We hold our members to the highest standards when it comes to engaging with the material and effectively learning to propel the group in a positive direction.
+As we move through the development, Allegheny College has elected to possibly set aside parts of the economic department endowment in order to give us the ability to manage real funds.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg